RogersNtr/movie_app/README.md

 # # Project Overview

 # # Before Executing the app
-Upon executing the app, you must set an API KEY, in the field API_KEY of the class 'Networksutils' in the package 'Utils'
+Upon executing the app, you must set an API KEY, in the "gradle.properties" file, under the variable 'MovieApp_API_KEY'.